tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ### Timer Values

-Though timer values are the choice of the implementation, mishandling of the timer can lead to serious congestion problems; for example, if many instances of a DTLS time out early and retransmit too quickly on a congested link.
+Though timer values are the choice of the implementation, mishandling of the timer can lead to serious congestion problems, for example if many instances of a DTLS time out early and retransmit too quickly on a congested link.
 Implementations SHOULD use an initial timer value of 100 msec (the minimum defined in RFC 6298 {{RFC6298}}) and double